davidliwei/PS/README.md

 ## Demo2: run from read count table

 This demo is a small BeeSTING-seq dataset from [Morris et al Science 2023](https://www.science.org/doi/10.1126/science.adh7699).
+The data is downloaded from the following GEO: [GSE171452](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE171452).
 We will demonstrate how to run scMAGeCK/PS pipeline from count matrix files.

 An R markdown file and the complied html file is provided.
 To run this demo, open the R markdown file on RStudio, and run all the R scripts to reproduce results.